conghuynhho/huynh-obsidian/Working/GGJ monorepo/R&D GGJ Turbo Repo.md

 1. [x] Different version on the same packages.
 How does it work??
 	- [Tested] the package will be store in the child `node_modules`, some package will be store in root `node_modules`

+2. [ ] only one `yarn.lock` will be generated
+	- affect to build ????
+	- find solution